 \subsection{$H_{\infty}$ Performance Criteria}

-To maximize the fault reconstruction performance, we seek to minimize the effect of $\omega_a$ (treated as an external disturbance) on the estimation error dynamics \eqref{eq:observer_dynamics_1}.
-We could use the ISS formulation in Proposition \ref{propos:stability} to cast an optimization problem where we minimize the ISS gain and treat the LMI in \eqref{eq:stability_lmi} as an optimization constraint.
-This would indeed reduce the effect of $\omega_a$ and $\nu_a$ on the complete vector of estimation errors $e$.
-Note, however, that the purpose of the observer is to reconstruct faults only, so the performance of unrelated estimation errors is not directly relevant.
-To this end, we seek to minimize the $H_{\infty}$-norm of the transfer function from $\omega_a$ to the relevant (according to \eqref{eq:algebraic_fault_estimate}) estimation errors $e_d$ as defined in \eqref{eq:tfs}.
+To enhance the performance of fault reconstruction, our aim is to minimize the impact of $\omega_a$ (treated as an external disturbance) on the estimation error dynamics \eqref{eq:observer_dynamics_1}.
+We could use the ISS formulation in Proposition \ref{propos:stability} to formulate an optimization problem where we minimize the ISS gain while regarding the LMI in \eqref{eq:stability_lmi} as an optimization constraint.This approach can effectively reduce the effect of $\omega_a$ and $\nu_a$ on the complete vector of estimation errors $e$.
+However, it is essential to keep in mind that the purpose of the observer is to reconstruct faults only.
+Therefore, the performance of irrelevant estimation errors is not of direct concern.
+Accordingly, we intend to minimize the $H_{\infty}$-norm of the transfer function from $\omega_a$ to the relevant (according to \eqref{eq:algebraic_fault_estimate}) estimation errors $e_d$ as defined in \eqref{eq:tfs}.